When you decide what you can say I decided this and if it’s not OK that’s OK.

 Submitted by Kathy Ide, founder and director of the Christian Editor Connection.

-For more tips on Punctuation, Usage, Grammar, and Spelling (“PUGS”), and reasons it’s important for writers to polish their PUGS, see my website.
-Or purchase my book Polishing the PUGS: Punctuation, Usage, Grammar, and Spelling Tips for Writers, available through my website.
+For more tips on Punctuation, Usage, Grammar, and Spelling (“PUGS”), and reasons it’s important for writers to polish their PUGS, see the Polishing the PUGS page on my website.